 Wildfires

-Wildfires burning in urban areas are referred to as interface fires, and can be devastating when they encroach on human settlements and critical infrastructure.
-Wildfires primarily occur during hot, dry weather when forest fuel sources are particularly susceptible to lightning strikes and human carelessness.
-Squamish has many forested areas in and around the District, heightening the potential risk posed by an interface fire.
+Wildfires in urban areas are called interface fires.
+These can be devastating to properties and critical infrastructure.
+Wildfires often occur during hot, dry weather when the forest is more susceptible to lightning strikes and human carelessness.
+Squamish has many forested areas, elevating the potential risk posed by an interface fire.

-The District of Squamish completed a Community Wildfire Protection Plan (CWPP) in 2017.
-The CWPP provides 48 recommendations which will help to guide our community in wildfire mitigation and risk reduction initiatives.
-These include initiatives such as:
+The District’s Community Wildfire Protection Plan (CWPP) provides 48 recommendations to help guide our community in wildfire mitigation and risk reduction initiatives.

 Click here to view the Community Wildfire Protection Plan.